 Tarot card: The Devil (Pan/Nature, Mystery, Fascination, Obsession, Entrapment) This card paints him as rather a seductive, beguiling beast.
 One can appreciate the artist’s take on this.
 The Devil is also the angel of the Morning Star, fallen or not.
 And if he is hideous and stinky, who is going to let him anywhere near them?
 Whom shall he snare?
 Who is going to fall for his tricks?

-The Major Arcana Tarot card representing Capricorn is Number 15, The Devil, representing desire, animal passion, charisma, and temptation on the positive side, and fear, addiction, obsession and entrapment on the negative side.
+The Major Arcana Tarot card representing Capricorn is Number 15, The Devil, representing all of animal nature and natural drives and charisma on the positive side, and fear, addiction, obsession and entrapment on the negative side.

 Capricorn must and will have its autonomy.
 It will rather do without than find itself in dependency on another, at the cost of its dignity, and integrity of personal sovereignty.

-Other Tarot cards associated with Capricorn are The Queen of Pentacles, and the 2, 3 and 4 of Pentacles.
+Other Tarot cards associated with Capricorn are The Ace, the Queen of Pentacles, and the 2, 3 and 4 of Pentacles.

 The constellation of Capricornus from which the sun sign gets its name is located in an area of sky known as The Sea or The Water, containing other water-related constellations including Aquarius, Pisces and the River, Eridanus.